marcopennekamp/lore/specification/expressions.md

 ###### Syntax Example

 ```
-// They are legal at the top level of blocks.
+-- They are legal at the top level of blocks.
+do
-do let x = 0 end
+  let x = 0

-// They are legal as the body of conditionals and loops.
+-- They are legal as the body of conditionals and loops.
 if y == 0 then x = 0 else x = 5
-while i < 10 yield i += 1
+while i < 10 do i += 1
-for entity <- entities yield count += 1
+for entity <- entities do count += 1
 ```

 Top-level expressions are currently **variable declarations**, **assignments**, and **returns**.